pyeventsourcing/eventsourcing/README.md

     pip install eventsourcing sqlalchemy

-Also install the 'mock' distribution, if that's not included in your Python's 'unittest' and you would like to run the test suite.

 After installation, if you run the test suite, it should pass.

     python -m unittest discover eventsourcingtests -v

-Please do register an issue if you find a bug.
+Please register an issue if you find a bug.

 ## Development